-Again by Theorem \ref{palais} it suffices to show that the there is a local section to above action.
-Such a local section is produced by Lemma \ref{EqSymN}.

-The fibre is apriori given by all equivariant symplectomorphisms that act as identity on the normal bundle of $\overline{D}$.
-The claim is that this is in fact homotopy equivalent to the space $\Fix^{S^1}(N(\overline{D}))$.
-This follows from lemma \ref{germ}. \end{proof}
+Again, by Theorem \ref{palais}, it suffices to show that the above map admits local sections, and such sections exist by Lemma~\ref{EqSymN}.
+The fibre is made of all equivariant symplectomorphisms that act as identity on the normal bundle of $\overline{D}$.
+By Proposition~\ref{prop:HomotopyEquivalenceSympN-Near}, the space is homotopy equivalent to $\Fix^{S^1}(N(\overline{D}))$. \end{proof}

 Let $\overline{\mathcal{S}^{S^1}_{F,p_0}}$ be the space of unparametrized $S^1$-invariant symplectic spheres in the homology class $F$ that are equal to a fixed invariant curve ${\overline{F}}$ in a neighbourhood of $p_0$.